RF Incoming protocols

 The NFC provides a so called 'out of band' channel for BLE.

-Wi-Fi is now well-known.
-If both BLE and Wi-Fi use a 2.4 GHz band, there are several differences:
+A family of wireless network protocols.
+Similar to BLE but, if both BLE and WiFi use a 2.4 GHz band, there are several differences:

 - 'Access point' (or 'hotspot'), when they can serve several mobile devices.
 This mode is very similar to BLE.

-- 'Station', when they are clients connected to an existing network.
+- 'Network (Station)', when they are clients connected to an existing network.
 This provides a permanent connection to servers if the module is connected to the Internet through a local network.